ulab-team/ulabsite/content/project/land-policy/index.md

 ---
+title: Are gated communities capturing the lion’s share of metro-created accessibility in Chinese cities?
-title: Land policy, housing, and transport infrastructure provision
+subtitle: Land policy, housing, and transport infrastructure provision
-summary: What if gated communities around metro stations became permeable?
+summary: Land policy, housing development, and infrastructure provision are intertwined
 authors:
 - gbsun
 - cwebster